Design for a Small (Aging) Planet

 Use hashtag #Design4SAP on social media to alert others to the Symposium and connect with fellow attendees.

 Symposium flyer: Open and save the Symposium flyer here.
 Please feel free to use it to tell others about the Symposium.

 All Other Questions: Contact Phil Stafford at email@example.com or by phone at (812) 855-2163.

-The symposium is organized by the Center on Aging and Community at The Indiana Institute on Disability and Community and funded by the Indiana Philanthropy Alliance, with support from Grantmakers in Aging and the Pfizer Foundation.
+The symposium is organized by the Center for Health Equity at The Indiana Institute on Disability and Community and funded by the Indiana Philanthropy Alliance, with support from Grantmakers in Aging and the Pfizer Foundation.